What is the Employment Standards Act (ESA)?

 The ESA is an important resource for employers to understand what is legal in operating a business.
 In the Act, employers will find the minimum employment standards for:

 - Wages and Overtime Pay

 - Leaves of Absence

 - Public Holidays

 - Termination and Severance of Employment

 - Complaints and Enforcement

 - Temporary Help Agencies

-Need help understanding the rules and regulations of the Employment Standards Act?
+Need help on the Employment Standards Act?